tiliarou/4NXCI/README.md

 header_key | NCA Header Key
 key_area_key_application_xx | Application key area encryption keys

-Created NSP files are located in the same folder as 4NXCI with 'titleid.nsp' filename
+By defaullt, Created NSP files are located in the same folder as 4NXCI with 'titleid.nsp' filename
+You can change output directory with -o, --outdir option and use titlename for filenames with -r, --rename option
-4NXCI creates "4nxci_extracted_xci" folder as a temp folder, you can remove it after the conversion is done
+4NXCI creates "4nxci_extracted_xci" folder as a temp directory, It deletes the directory content before and after conversion
+If you use -t, --tempdir option to choose a temporary directory, Make sure it's an empty directory and it's not the same as output directory otherwise 4NXCI deletes it

 ```
 *nix: ./4nxci [options...] <path_to_file.xci>